 reasonably determine the source from which any Data is obtained; and

-at its cost make the Data available at reasonably located termination points in a non-Hazardous area, in the manner and in accordance with such frequency, communications protocol and format (including units of measurement) as it may reasonably determine.
+at its cost make the Data available at reasonably located termination points in a non-Hazardous area, and in the manner and in accordance with the frequency, communications protocol and format (including units of measurement) it may reasonably determine.

 The recipient of Data pursuant to section 4.8 shall be responsible for conveying that Data to any other location at its cost.